-My departure date had finally arrived and it was time for me to leave Kuwait.
-I was about to embark on my new adventure: being a PhD student at one of the best universities in the USA – the University of South Florida.
-The last few hours that I spent back home were pretty emotional as I had to say goodbye to my family members.
+My departure date had finally arrived and it was time to leave Kuwait.
+I was about to embark on my new adventure as a Ph.D. student at the University of South Florida.
+The last few hours I had spent back home were pretty emotional bidding farewell to family members.
 It was especially hard to say goodbye to my parents.
 Yet, I knew that with great things, sometimes, come great sacrifices.
-In this case, the sacrifice was living a great distance from my family.
+In this case, that meant living a great distance from my family.

-When I arrived to Tampa, I instantly fell in love with the city.
+When I arrived in Tampa, I instantly fell in love with the city.
 The urbanized area had so many places to explore.
-It offers great opportunities for self-development, both on a personal and a professional scale.
-One of the things that I liked most about Tampa is that it has a tremendous amount of Arabs, unlike Tallahassee, where I did my masters in.
-I knew for a fact that having a large Arabic community would help in easing the coming days in which I would feel homesick.
-On top of the things I wrote in my “Five Steps When Moving Abroad to the United States” post, here are some tips of what every PhD student needs to know about pursuing their degree.
+It offers great opportunities for self-development, both personally and professionally.
+One of the things that I liked most about Tampa is its big Arab population, unlike Tallahassee, where I studied for my Masters.
+And I knew that would help in ease my homesickness.
+On top of what I recommended in Pre-Departure From Kuwait to the United States, here are some tips to help every Ph.D. student to pursue their degree.

 Mark your calendar and write down the date you have to attend the graduate student orientation your school holds.
 By attending orientation, you will gain a lot of valuable information about your visa status, deadlines for tuition payments, and other important things.
-It is also crucial for you to attend this orientation in order for your registration hold to be removed.
-Once that’s removed, you can go ahead and enroll in classes.
+It is also crucial for you to in order for your registration hold to be removed.
+Once that is removed, you can go ahead and enroll in classes.

 There could be other holds on your student account that could disable you from registering for classes.
 Some examples are things like not submitting your historical immunizations record or not providing a valid health insurance plan.

-In advance, check your school’s academic calendar.
+Well in advance of starting your new school, check their academic calendar.
 Write a note for yourself to remind you of the day you are able to register for classes.
 In case you miss that date, you could still do so in the add/drop week.
 However, keep in mind that most of the classes by then will be filled; so the earlier you register, the better (don’t forget the early registration dates!).
-In order to know which classes you can take, look up your program’s course plan, as it will have a list of the classes you have to complete in order to obtain your degree (such plan is available in your college’s website).
+In order to know which classes you can take, look up your program’s course plan, as it will have a list of the classes you have to complete in order to obtain your degree (such a plan is available on your college’s website).

-When school starts and you begin your journey as a PhD student, you will feel overwhelmed with the amount of readings and assignments that you have to do.
+When school starts and you begin your journey as a Ph.D. student, you will feel overwhelmed with the amount of reading and assignments that you have to do.
 However, time management does wonders!
 Don’t postpone your work and try to get things done as soon as they are assigned to you.
-By doing so, you won’t feel as overwhelmed nor as stressed.
+By doing so, you won’t feel so overwhelmed or stressed.